Q.When will you reopen.

 A. No. Smoking is strictly prohibited on Musée Patamécanique tours.

-Q. I'm planning on getting drunk with my friends before our tour.
+Q. I'm planning to get drunk and/or stoned with my friends before our tour.
 Is this OK?

 A. Behavior that is likely to cause injury, annoyance, distress or anxiety to others or likely to interfere with the proper operation of the tour is strictly prohibited.